Process optimization finds and removes wasted steps, delays, errors, and unnecessary costs in how work gets done.

 Process optimization is the practice of making business workflows faster, cheaper, and more reliable.
 It starts by mapping how work actually flows today (not how you think it flows), identifying bottlenecks, and implementing improvements.

 The most common approach is value stream mapping: documenting every step in a process, measuring time and cost at each step, and identifying steps that add no value.
-In most businesses, 30-60% of process steps are waste (waiting, rework, handoffs, approvals that add no value).
+In most businesses, a large share of process steps turn out to be waste (waiting, rework, handoffs, approvals that add no value).

 After identifying waste, the solutions range from simple (removing unnecessary approval steps) to complex (implementing AI automation to handle entire workflows).
 The best optimizations combine process redesign with technology.